 At the front of St Mary's churchyard in Wavendon is a big oak tree.
 You have to walk under it every time you come up the path to the church door.
-And at the moment, the tree is shedding its leaves, and also thousands of acorns.
-I became very aware of that as I was standing outside the church after the Sunday service last week and wherever I put my feet - crunch, crunch, crunch.
+And, come late Autumn, the tree sheds its leaves, and also thousands of acorns.
+I became very aware of that as I was standing outside the church after the Sunday service early in December and wherever I put my feet - crunch, crunch, crunch.
 It must be heaven for squirrels.